-What are customer satisfaction surveys?
+What is customer satisfaction (CSAT) survey?

-Why is customer satisfaction important?
+Why use customer satisfaction surveys?

 Types of customer experience surveys

 There are a few ways you can measure customer experience through customer or client satisfaction surveys.
 The first question you need to answer is what metrics you want to use.

 - Net Promoter Score (NPS) ® – Probably the most popular measure of customer affinity towards your company.
 Created and trademarked by Bain & Company, the net promoter system involves a quick survey that typically asks “How likely are you to recommend [company name] to a friend” with a Likert scale question from 0-10

 - Customer Effort Score (CES) – This metric measures how hard it was for a customer to be able to complete the task that prompted their interaction.
 This survey question could look like, “How easy was it to deal with our company today?”
 This survey and measurement system can be useful for post-interaction surveys with customer service or support teams

 - Customer Satisfaction (CSAT) – This is a commonly used measure for product and services to rate how happy consumers are with what they purchased.
 The typical survey question to collect this feedback looks like, “How would you rate your overall satisfaction with the [goods/service] you received?” then offers a Likert scale question type between 1-5 with 5 being “highly satisfied” and 1 being “highly unsatisfied”